 - When they fully AC their house, they don’t get outside much.
-It’s too much of a shock to go from air conditioned house, to the relative heat of outdoors – even when the outdoor temperature is perfect, which it often is here.
+It’s too much of a shock to go from the air-conditioned house, to the relative heat of outdoors – even when the outdoor temperature is perfect, which it often is here.

 - Constantly battling mold, mildew and bugs.
-Typical American construction includes sheet rock, drop ceilings, sofitts, built-in cabinetry, just to name a few.
+Typical American construction includes sheetrock, drop ceilings, soffits, built-in cabinetry, just to name a few.
 These are either unnecessary or even damaging to a house in Panama.
 These unnecessary layers trap air.
 Stagnant, warm air is the ideal place for mold and mildew to grow and for bugs to live and breed.
-(Plus, how can you tell if construction quality is good, when it is buried behind all these “cosmetic” layers.
+(Plus, how can you tell if construction quality is good when it is buried behind all these “cosmetic” layers.
 The Living in Panama house has all of the structural work exposed.
 What you see is what you get.
 It allows you to examine our high quality, design, and construction skills at a glance.)

 - It is hard to make a good return when selling the house.
 The bigger the house, the more investment, the more likely you won’t make a good return on that investment.
 If you use common sense when you buy, and when you build, you should make money on your retirement home investment in Panama, not lose it

 - Many expats have spent more to build than they had planned